Begin Main Content Area

 The Pennsylvania General Assembly in its 1988 session passed the Pennsylvania Infrastructure Investment Authority Act (March 1, 1988, P.L.
 82, No. 16), which was subsequently amended in 1992 (December 18, 1992, P.L.1137, No 149, in 2005, July 14, P.L.
 299, No. 51 and in 2013, June 19, P.L.51 No. 16 and codified at 35 P.S.
 Section 751.1 et seq.) (the “PENNVEST Act”).
 This Act created the Pennsylvania Infrastructure Investment Authority (“PENNVEST”) to provide affordable financing on projects with a water quality impact for the citizens of the Commonwealth.

 On November 15, 2021, the Infrastructure Investment and Jobs Act of 2021 (November 15, 2021, P.L.
 117-58) (“IIJA”) was signed into law by President Biden making $50B available to the United States Environmental Protection Agency (“EPA”) to improve the Nation’s drinking water, wastewater and storm water infrastructure.
 Under IIJA, PENNVEST received funding through the Clean Water State Revolving Fund (“CWSRF”) for emerging contaminants and through the Drinking Water State Revolving Fund (“DWSRF”) for lead service line replacement and emerging contaminants, among other things.
-In addition, IIJA expanded the use of funds under WIIN for programs to address small and underserved communities, emerging contaminants and lead remediation in schools and childcare facilities.

 On July 11, 2022, Act 54 of 2022 (July 11, 2022, P.L.
 40, No. 54) (“Act 54”) was signed into law by Governor Wolf amending the Pennsylvania Fiscal Code, and providing for the implementation of the Commonwealth’s 2022-2023 budget, among other things.
-Under Section 1740-E of Act 54, PENNVEST was authorized to administer certain funds, as specifically set forth in Subsection (a)(2) of 1740-E, in accordance with WIIN and IIJA.
+Under Section 1740-E of Act 54, PENNVEST was authorized to administer certain funds, as specifically set forth in Subsection (a)(2) of 1740-E, in accordance with IIJA.
 Act 54 further provides that the appropriation of funds set forth in Subsection (a)(1) of 1740-E shall not be subject to 35 P.S. §§751.10(e), 10(i), or any other conflicting provision of the PENNVEST Act, and that PENNVEST shall issue guidance on the implementation of Subsections (a)(1) and (a)(3) of 1740-E.

 Section 751.10(e) of the PENNVEST Act authorizes the award of grants only when the PENNVEST Board, in its sole discretion, determines that the financial condition of the recipient is such that repayment of the loan is unlikely.
 The PENNVEST Board applies a formula to determine affordable user rates for a particular community and the resulting impact of the cost of each project on system-wide user rates, or where there are no user rates, the ability of the recipient to repay a loan (“PENNVEST Financial Capacity Analysis”).
 After performing the PENNVEST Financial Capacity Analysis, if the PENNVEST Board determines the recipient will be able to repay a loan, the award of grant, principal forgiveness or extended loan or bond purchase terms are not offered to the recipient.